What is Empliciti?

 How is Empliciti given?

-Empliciti can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using elotuzumab.
+Empliciti can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using this medicine.

 CYCLE 1, DOSE 1: